massoncheg/forgejo-docs/docs/user/agit-support.md

 #### A More Complex Example

-Suppose that the currently checked out branch in your local repository is `main`, yet you wish to submit a Pull Request meant for a remote branch called `remote-branch`.
+Suppose that the currently checked out branch in your local repository is `main`, yet you would like to submit a Pull Request meant for a remote branch called `remote-branch`.

 However, the changes that you want to submit reside in a local branch called `local-branch`.
 In order to submit the changes residing in the `local-branch` branch **without** checking it out, you can supply the name of the local branch (`local-branch`) using the `<session>` parameter: